simupoppo/make_koki/README.md

 If you use only python file, only the dat file is made.
 Please make pak files yourself by using makeobj.

+You can skip input phase by using "input.txt".
+Please write input.txt before usinig program and answer the car_name by "isfile" while running program.

 # make_koki_japanese